RishiDeKayne/GetTEBed/README.md

 # GetTEBed

 De-Kayne 2021
-This script `Get.TE.Bed.sh` will calculate TE content (from RepeatMasker run) in windows along specific contig/scaffold/chromosome
+This script `Get.TE.Bed.sh` will calculate TE content (from the .out from a RepeatMasker run) in windows along specific contig/scaffold/chromosome.

 The output will give you the total TE content in windows in addition to the output by family

 Prior to running `Get.TE.Bed.sh` you should run repeat masking e.g. as follows: